jgraph/www.diagrams.net-source/doc/faq/microsoft-teams-diagrams.md

 * Alternatively, click on the draw.io logo to open the menu, select _Import from_, then select the location or format you want to import.
 * Add images to the canvas in a similar way - drag and drop, or import them via the menu.

 Zoom out (``Ctrl`` or ``Cmd`` + scroll wheel) and drag the canvas (right mouse button) to position the tutorial so that it lines up with the draw.io editor in your Teams browser or app window.
-Click on the zoom percentage in the botom right to center and display the entire diagram.
+Click on the zoom percentage in the bottom right to center and display the entire diagram.
 <img src="/assets/img/blog/diagrams-in-teams-import-diagram.gif" style="width=100%;max-width:600px;height:auto;" alt="draw.io in Teams: Drag and drop a diagram file into a diagram tab in Teams to import it">

 ### Rename a diagram tab in Teams